arrecio/pySimRadio/README.md

 > joy.cpl

 Devices are sorteds in ordinal (or should it).
+In adition, pressing the properties button you can easy find the button number by pressing the one you want to use.

 Note if you set a keyboard button it will block they original functionality.
 And if you edit json file you will need to re-run the script to apply the changes.

-## Engineer Radio Button
+## Engineer Calling Button

 The EngineerButton is used to send commands to your engineer.
 He will only understand certain commands and ignore what it does not understand.
 Your engineer can type for you in the chat and also press keys for you.